 - Military Community Support Programs

 - Morale, Welfare & Recreation (MWR)

 - Spouse Education & Career Opportunities

 Information and support for service members and their families.
 About the Call Center.

 Governing Laws and Directives

-Department of Defense Financial Management Regulation 7000.14-R, Volume 9, Chapter 4, “Transportation Allowances,” August 2020, explains authorized provider travel and transportation expenses and which reimbursements may be authorized.
+Department of Defense Financial Management Regulation 7000.14-R, Volume 9, Chapter 4, “Transportation Allowances,” August 2020, explains authorized provider travel and transportation expenses and which reimbursements may be authorized for funeral honors detail.